DaveBackus/Data_Bootcamp/website/content/bootcamp_mainpage.md

 **Undergrad:**  ECON-UB.0232, Tuesday and Thursday, 2-3:15, KMC 4-80, January 26 to May 5 <br>
 **MBA:**  ECON-GB.2313, Wednesday nights, 6-9pm, KMC 4-90, February 10 to May 4

+**Future:** We expect to offer sections in Fall 2016 and Spring 2017.

 ## Contact information